databubs/BellaBeat_Case/README.md

 ```

-Looking at our results we can see that the more active the person is the more calories they burn on a daily basis.
-It is quite important information if you are trying to burn some calories.
+# Act

+Looking at our plots we can tell that not many participants are as active as others